aleguy02/ReceiptiPy/README.md

 This project is WIP!
 Features coming soon include:

-- [x] Getting your top tracks from the past month
+- [x] Getting my top tracks from the past month
-- [ ] Creating a playlist based on your top tracks
-- [ ] Different time ranges for top tracks
+- [ ] Getting YOUR top tracks from the past month
-- [ ] Deployment to live site via VPS

 ## Prerequisites